 least flexible have higher injury rates than those with moderate flexibility.

 The current ASCM recommendation is 5-10 minutes of light to moderate cardiovascular warm up before stretching.
 After exercising, some gentle stretching may help reduce soreness, but this depends on the type of stretching and exercise.
 Gentle cardiovascular cool downs may also serve this purpose.
-See section below on "Warming Up and Cooling Down".
+See section below on "Warming Up and Cooling Down."
 Future assessment of stretching benefits and disadvantages are planned to elicit clearer guidelines.
+Technical references.

 Team Sports (Basketball, Football, Softball)